DavidVentura/docker-builder/README.md

-DOCKERFILES.MAKE="Dockerfile-python" 	# Dockerfile to use for the 'python' build profile REST_DEPLOYER_SECRET='some secret'	# Secret to send to the `REST` deployer REST_DEPLOYER_URL='http://localhost:8080/sync/deploy/{repo}/{ref}' # URL for the `REST` deployer
+DOCKERFILES.MAKE="Dockerfile-python" 	# Dockerfile to use for the 'python' build profile REST_DEPLOYER_SECRET='some secret'	# Secret to send to the `REST` deployer REST_DEPLOYER_URL='http://localhost:8080/sync/deploy/{repo}/{ref}' # URL for the `REST` deployer WEBSERVER_PORT=8080			# Port to listen on for the webhook payload

   [[development.REPOS]]
   # Array for configured repositories - you have to repeat this section for each repo you want to configure